 Enter the name of the child taxon and click enter.
 Repeat this process for any sub-trees you need.

 Remember to save your changes by clicking the “Update” button after you have added any taxons.

 When you navigate away from your taxonomy's page, then navigate back to it, sub-trees will be collapsed by default.
 To see child taxons, just click the arrow next to the parent taxon.

-Taxons are displayed in the order you add them by default.
+Taxons are displayed, by default, in the order in which you add them.
 To reorder them, just drag and drop them to their correct location in the tree.

 Let’s assume, for example, that we want the “Children’s” taxon to be listed first, above “Women’s” and “Men’s”.
 Just drag and drop the taxon to its new location.